Kiefner and Associates, Inc.

 Figure 2.
 View of Interior of Storage Tank after Hydrotesting (Floating Ceiling Lowered)

-The tank was filled with over 4 million gallons of water and while the actual hydro testing of the tank required only a 24-hour hold of the water to check for leaks (none were detected) the entire process of filling and then emptying the tank took 23 days.
+The tank was filled with over 4 million gallons of water, and while the actual hydro testing of the tank required only a 24-hour hold of the water to check for leaks (none were detected), filling and emptying the tank took 23 days.
 During this time, uncoated carbon steel was exposed to potable water taken directly from a nearby fire hydrant.
-After the tank was emptied and allowed to dry of a couple of days, the interior surfaces of the tank were visually examined by entering the tank (Figure 2) and was found to be coated with an unexpectedly high concentration of rust deposits.
+After the tank was emptied and allowed to dry for a couple of days, the interior surfaces of the tank were visually examined by entering the tank (Figure 2).
+The tank was found to be coated with an unexpectedly high concentration of rust deposits.

-A closer examination revealed that the corrosion was a localized attack that resembled small mounds of rust.
-These deposits are also known as tubercles because the interior of the mound is usually porous or even hollow (Figure 3).
+A closer examination revealed that the corrosion was a localized attack resembling small rust mounds.
+These deposits are also known as tubercles because the mound’s interior is usually porous or hollow (Figure 3).

 Figure 3.
 View of Rust Tubercles on Ceiling of Storage Tank after Hydrotesting

-The bottom of the tubercle acts as the anode while the uncorroded metal surface outside the mounds serves as the cathode in an electrochemical cell.
-These tubercles are also often associated with microbiologically-induced corrosion (MIC).
-MIC is often seen on the exterior surfaces of buried pipelines because of the bacteria-rich environment in surrounding soils.
-However, MIC can also be present in locations not normally associated with bacteria.
-A sensitive technique for identifying the DNA of bacteria present in a sample called quantitative polymerase chain reaction (qPCR) was used to identify several types of bacteria and the amount present in the collected corrosion products and was also used to determine which percentage of the bacteria were alive and dead.
+The bottom of the tubercle acts as the anode, while the uncorroded metal surface outside the mounds serves as the cathode in an electrochemical cell.
+These tubercles are also often associated with microbiologically induced corrosion (MIC).
+MIC is often seen on buried pipelines’ exterior surfaces because of the surrounding soil’s bacteria-rich environment.
+However, MIC can also be present in locations not generally associated with bacteria.
+A sensitive technique for identifying the DNA of bacteria in a sample called quantitative polymerase chain reaction (qPCR) was used to identify several types of bacteria and the amount present in the collected corrosion products.
+It was also used to determine which percentage of the bacteria were alive and dead.
 Subsequent analysis of the collected corrosion products from the same tank after two months of continuing to dry out the interior revealed that almost all the bacteria had died.
 An analysis of the testing procedure revealed that the practice of aerating the incoming water to remove chlorine from the water had a deleterious effect on causing the observed rust and promoting MIC growth.

 Scroll to Top